Urgent Care services are available at multiple Mass General Brigham locations.

 Your out-of-pocket costs for the physician or nurse practitioner visit are usually limited to the co-payment required by your health insurance plan.
 We will request your co-payment when you check in for the visit.

 You will also be billed for what is commonly known as a “facility fee” for use of the hospital space, equipment, and support staff.

 Your health insurance plan may apply these hospital fees to your annual deductible, and after you have paid your deductible in full, you may be billed for a co-insurance payment.

 We will send you a bill if there is any unpaid balance after we receive payment for your visit from your health insurance plan.

 Referrals and Prior Authorizations

 For both physician office visits and hospital outpatient visits, your health insurance plan may require you to get a referral or authorization.
-In addition, Partners HealthCare providers may be considered “In Network” or “Out of Network” depending on the specifics of your health insurance plan, which could affect the amount you pay.
+In addition, Mass General Brigham providers may be considered “In Network” or “Out of Network” depending on the specifics of your health insurance plan, which could affect the amount you pay.

 Billing for Procedures Performed During the Visit

 No matter the location, if a procedure is performed during the visit, you may have further out-of-pocket costs for additional physicians’ services and for use of the hospital facilities and staff, even if the procedure was performed in the same exam room as the visit with the physician.
 Your health insurance plan may apply these additional physician and hospital charges to your annual deductible, and after you have paid your deductible in full, you may be responsible for an additional co-insurance payment.

 If your physician ordered laboratory tests or imaging services (such as X-ray, CT or MRI), you will be billed for these tests by the hospital, clinical laboratory, or imaging center, and you may also be billed for the services of the physicians (usually pathologists and radiologists) who interpreted the test results.